gagandeep25/EE222-Nonlinear-Systems-Ball-and-Beam-Project/README.md

 ![scoreVsPeriod_square (1)](https://github.com/user-attachments/assets/5aac7589-ff38-490b-b7ad-650aea5de7cd)

 To better understand how each controller performs, we compare scores across various amplitudes and periods.
 First, we hold the period constant.
 For the sine wave, we see a nearly linear increase in score for LQR and a slightly worse than linear increase for PID.
 For the square wave, we see a more exponential increase, where the score starts to blow up for both LQR and PID.
 Next, we hold the amplitude constant.
-For the sine wave, we see a nearly linear decrease in score for PID and a slightly faster decrease for LQR.
-For the square wave, we see a fairly flat decline in score.
-However, the PID has overall higher scores.
-Overall, we see slightly better score trends for the LQR controller.
+For the sine wave, we see a fairly slow decline in score for both PID and LQR; however, the PID has overall higher scores.
+For the square wave, we see a nearly linear decrease in score for PID and a slightly faster decrease for LQR.
+Overall, we see slightly lower score trends for the LQR controller.

 Further, we give a brief comparative analysis when comparing single runs: